 - Your PHI includes the information you gave us when you enrolled in this plan.
-It also includes your medical records and other medical and health information. - You have the right to get information and to control how your PHI is used.
+It also includes your medical records and other medical and health information. - You have the rights related to your information and to control how your PHI is used.
 We will give you a written notice that tells about these rights.
 The notice is called the "Notice of Privacy Practice."
 The notice also explains how we protect the privacy of your PHI.